stanford-crfm/janus/README.md

  stored under `data/<username>` and is not transmitted at this time.

 ## Issues
 If you have any problems using Janus, please file a Github Issue.
+Feedback can be given directly to the Project Mercury team.

 ## Contributing